Our Programs

 Rotating toys through the kennels is an easy way to make kennel life more interesting for shelter dogs.
 We use Kongs, balls, plush toys, squeeker toys, enrichment puzzles, Nylabones, etc.

-Adopt-A-Pet devised many clever, easy ways to turn food, even basic kibble, into stimulating experiences for their dogs to enjoy in their kennels.
+Adopt-A-Pet devised many clever, easy ways to turn food, even basic kibble, into stimulating experiences for our dogs to enjoy in their kennels.
 By presenting food in many different ways throughout the week, Adopt-A-Pet is able to use food to provide multiple sources of stimulation:

-• Taste and smell
+Taste and smell

-• Oral, tactile, and mental stimulation
+Oral, tactile, and mental stimulation

-This variety of food experiences is particularly good for dogs with food-guarding tendencies.
+This variety of food experience is particularly good for dogs with food-guarding tendencies.
 Having an abundance and variety of food experiences throughout the day helps reduce these dogs’ impulse to protect their food by decreasing the “value” of food.
 “Mouthy” dogs who really enjoy a good chew also benefit.

 Note: Save the really good stuff, such as hot dogs, chunks of cheese, “cookies,” and other high-value foods, to use only in training and behavior modification.
 You want these treats to retain their high value as incentives for desired behaviors.